robindemourat/metis-backend/readme.md

-Plurishing-server
+Metis-server
 ===

-Plurishing-server is the main backend application used to run the `plurishing` experimental plateform for multimodal publishing.
+Metis-server is the main backend application used to run the `metis` experimental plateform for multimodal publishing.

 The app is an express app allowing to interact with a `couchdb` database storing different types of objects relating to the experiment, and also to provide some microservices used by other applications.